covid19icu/covid19-icu/README.md

 <p>
 </p>

-> * This project aims to provide people both a hall of shame (blacklist) and a hall of fame (whitelist) of companies during >the harsh covid-19 pandemic.
+> * This project aims to provide people both a hall of shame (blacklist) and a hall of fame (whitelist) of companies during the harsh covid-19 pandemic.
+> * Feel free to contribute sending pull requests
 > * Totally based on [996.ICU Repo](https://github.com/996icu/996.ICU).
 > * ICU stands for Intensive Care Unit